African bush elephant: Taxonomy and evolution

 Today, these names are all considered synonyms.

 A genetic study based on mitogenomic analysis revealed that the African and Asian elephant genetically diverged about 7.6 million years ago.

-Phylogenetic analysis of nuclear DNA of African bush and forest elephants, Asian elephant, woolly mammoth, and American mastodon revealed that the African bush elephant and the African forest elephant form a sister group that genetically diverged at least 1.9 million years ago.
+Phylogenetic analysis of nuclear DNA from African bush and forest elephants, Asian elephants, the woolly mammoth, and the American mastodon revealed that the African bush elephant and the African forest elephant form a sister group that genetically diverged at least 1.9 million years ago.
 They are therefore considered distinct species.
 Gene flow between the two species, however, might have occurred after the split.
 Some authors have suggested that L. africana evolved from Loxodonta atlantica.

 The fossil record for L. africana is sparse.
 The earliest possible records of the species are from the Shungura Formation around Omo in Ethiopia, which are dated to the Early Pleistocene, around 2.44-2.27 million years ago.'
 Another possible early record is from the Kanjera site in Kenya, dating to the Middle Pleistocene, around 500,000 years ago.
 Genetic analysis suggests a major population expansion between 500,000 and 100,000 years ago.
 Records become more common during the Late Pleistocene, following the extinction of the last African Palaeoloxodon elephant species, Palaeoloxodon jolensis.